polkadot-developers/substrate-docs/content/md/en/docs/reference/command-line-tools/srtool.md

 ## srtool version

 Use the `srtool version` command display version information for the `srtool` container.
-Use --version if you want the version of this executable
+Use `--version` if you want the version of the `srtool-cli` executable.

 ### Basic usage